-Today, we are a leading athletic-inspired omni-channel retailer operating stores primarily located in small and mid-sized communities, and an e-commerce website under Hibbett.com.
-As of February 3, 2018, we operated 1,079 stores consisting of 1,060 Hibbett Sports stores and 19 smaller-format Sports Additions athletic shoe stores in 35 states.
-The Hibbett Sports store is an approximately 5,000 square foot store located primarily in strip centers which are frequently influenced by a major chain retailer such as a Wal-Mart store.
+In November 2018, we acquired City Gear, LLC (City Gear), a privately held city specialty retailer with over 130 stores.
+The City Gear acquisition provides us with substantially greater scale in the athletic specialty market and is an extension of our strategy to provide high demand, branded products to underserved markets.
+Today, we are a leading athletic-inspired omni-channel retailer operating stores primarily located in small and mid-sized communities, and e-commerce websites under hibbett.com and citygear.com.
+As of February 2, 2019, we operated a total of 1,163 stores consisting of 1,025 Hibbett stores and 138 City Gear stores in 35 states.
+Overall, our stores are approximately 5,500 square feet and are located primarily in strip centers frequently influenced by a major chain retailer.

-Our current primary merchandising strategy is to provide a broad assortment of quality brand name footwear, apparel, accessories and athletic equipment at competitive prices in a conveniently located full-service environment.
+Our primary merchandising strategy is to provide a broad assortment of quality brand name footwear, apparel, accessories and athletic equipment at competitive prices in a conveniently located full-service environment.
 At the end of the second quarter of Fiscal 2018, we successfully launched our e-commerce website.
 We will continue to grow our online business aggressively, while continuing to enhance our stores to improve the overall customer experience.
 We believe that the breadth and depth of our brand name merchandise consistently exceeds the product selection carried by most of our competitors, particularly in our smaller markets.
 Many of these brand name products are highly technical and require expert sales assistance.
 We continuously educate our sales staff on new products and trends through coordinated efforts with our vendors.